-With a detailed budget prepared for a small scale piggery, it was agreed that the ‘quiet’ time during COVID 19 lockdown would be a good time to get started.
-As with all the Uphill projects, once the money had been sent over, the Uphill build team got to work straight away…
+With a detailed budget prepared for a small scale piggery, it was agreed that the ‘quiet’ time during COVID lockdown would be a good time to get started.
+As with all the Uphill projects, once the money had been sent over, the Uphill Build Team got to work straight away…

 The building in the background is the house where some of the pupils stay in term time.

-Two are already expecting litters and the third will be put to a boar soon (22 July 2020)
+Two are already expecting litters and the third will be put to boar soon

 ‘Pig yams’ growing under Matoke trees at one of the small family piggeries we visited in 2019